camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/10-tasks/05-human-task.html.md

 * `candidateUsers` and `candidateGroups` can both be defined for the same human task.

-Note: Although the camunda engine provides an identity management component, which is exposed through the IdentityService, it does not check whether a provided user is known by the identity component.
+Note: Although the camunda engine provides an identity management component, which is exposed through the `IdentityService`, it does not check whether a provided user is known by the identity component.
 This allows integration of the engine with existing identity management solutions when it is embedded into an application.

 When using Spring or CDI it is possible to use the custom assignment attributes as described in the section above and delegate to a bean with an expression that listens to task create events.
 In the following example, the assignee will be set by calling the <code>findManagerOfEmployee()</code> on the <code>ldapService</code> Spring/CDI bean.
-The <code>emp</code> parameter that is passed is a variable.
+The <code>emp</code> parameter is a variable of the case instance.

 ```xml
 <humanTask id="task" name="My Task" camunda:assignee="${ldapService.findManagerForEmployee(emp)}"/>
 ```

-This also works in a similar way for candidate users and groups:
+It works in a similar way for candidate users and groups:

 ```xml
 <humanTask id="task" name="My Task" camunda:candidateUsers="${ldapService.findAllSales()}"/>
 ```

-Note that this will only work if the return type of the invoked methods is String or Collection<String> (for candidate users and groups):
+Note that this only works if the return type of the invoked methods is String or Collection<String> (for candidate users and groups):

 ```java
 public class FakeLdapService {